-Replace fluorescent, CFL, and incandescent lamps with LED lamps.
+Replace fluorescent or incandescent lamps with LED lamps.
 Many LED tubes are direct replacements for existing fluorescent tubes and can be installed while leaving the fluorescent fixture ballast in place.
 LED lamps can be used in existing fixtures as a direct replacement for most other lighting technologies.

-This measure saves energy by installing LEDs, which use less power than other lighting technologies yet provide equivalent lighting output for the space.
+This measure saves energy by installing LEDs which use less power than other lighting technologies yet provide equivalent lighting output for the space.
 Maintenance savings may also be available, as longer-lasting LEDs lamps will not need to be replaced as often as the existing lamps.

-Affected building areas: all areas with fluorescent fixtures with T8 tubes, CFLs, or incandescent lamps.
+Affected building areas: all areas with fluorescent fixtures with T8 tubes.